Dynamics365/dynamics365.github.io/_posts/2021-05-05-LCS-API-Database-Movement-with-PowerAutomate.md

 * * *

 3\.
-PowerAutomate Sample - LCS API - Retrieve list of database backup
+Retrieve list of database backup
 ---------------------------------------------------------------------

 Here, we will have the possibility to retrieve the list of the whole backup list in your LCS Asset Library.
 As you know, it’s the default storage, where all database backup are coming.